Step 1: Getting Started with Ideate Sticky for Revit

 - Select the Create... button in the lower left-hand corner.

 - Identify an Excel file to import by picking the "..." button next to the Excel file selector.
 Several sample files are included in the default directory.
 These files have a set Print Area for use with Ideate Sticky.
-You can learn more about the Excel file requirements in Preparing the Excel file.
+You can learn more about the Excel file requirements in Preparing the Excel File in Ideate Sticky for Revit.
 The sample files are located within the default directory, which is at C:\Program Files\Ideate\Ideate Software 2016\Ideate Sticky\Samples.

 - Identify the worksheet within that Excel file that contains the information you want to import.

 - Review the Sticky name - this will be the name that displays within the Project Browser, under the Schedule folder.